filviu/blog/content/posts/2011/2011-05-17-shrink-resize-a-lvm-volume.md

   - volume

 ---
 I found a lot of resources on resizing LVM volumes or volume groups.
-But resources on shrinking were a little scarce and I couldn&#8217;t easily find a simple step by step method listed, so here you go.
+But resources on shrinking were a little scarce and I couldn't easily find a simple step by step method listed, so here you go.
 Please note that the volume you intend to shrink must be unmounted.
-If you want to resize the root partition (because like me you didn&#8217;t noticed that the ubuntu server installer will alocate the full 500Gb HDD for the root) you will have to boot off a LiveCD.
+If you want to resize the root partition (because like me you didn't noticed that the ubuntu server installer will alocate the full 500Gb HDD for the root) you will have to boot off a LiveCD.
 I used the ubuntu server install cd and booted in _Rescue Mode_.

 After it boots press ALT+F2 to move to a console.

-Let&#8217;s see first the layout:
+Let's see first the layout:
 [ccNe_bash]
 lvdisplay
 [/ccNe_bash]
-Let&#8217;s try and see if the volumes are there:
+Let's try and see if the volumes are there:
 [ccNe_bash]
 ls /dev/vgname/volume
 [/ccNe_bash]